galastrostats/ModelFittingTutorial/fitchoices.md

 Finally, add a selection bias on x, such that x cannot be detected below 3.
 Repeat your fits and again discuss which fit appears most correct vs. is actually most correct.
 Is there a better way to approach fitting the data in this case?
 You may wish to browse this paper: [Hogg, Bovy, \& Lang (2010)](http://lanl.arxiv.org/abs/1008.4686).

 All of the above assumed that the goal was to measure the true, underlying relationship between x and y.
-What if your goal were to find the best predictive relation between the two, in order to predict y with greatest accuracy for a given x.
+What if your goal is to find the best predictive relation between the two, in order to predict y with greatest accuracy for a given x.
 How would the optimal choice of fit type change in this case?